jack-bradshaw/monorepo/README.md

 ## Building

-This repository uses [Bazel](https://bazel.build) as the build system for all production code.
+This repository uses [Bazel](https://bazel.build) as the build system for all code.

 To build everything: